 BONUS TIP #1: If you want a picture with one of the many “characters” on the Strip or on Fremont Street, they will want to be paid.
 People dressed as famous movie characters or women dressed like Go-Go dancers will approach you in a friendly way and offer to take a picture with you without asking for money up front, but afterwards they will demand money (usually $5 to $20).
 Also, some of these “characters” are barely dressed, such as men wearing nothing but thong underwear or women wearing a thong and pasties on their nipples.
 These scantly clad people are more common on Fremont Street and might make you or your kids uncomfortable.

 BONUS TIP #2: If you plan to go to a nightclub at night, pay attention as you walk down the Strip in the afternoon and evening.
 Club promoters (usually dressed really nicely or wearing a t-shirt with the name of a club) might offer you free VIP access to skip the line, pay no cover charge, and get a free drink.

 BONUS TIP #3: In general, we don’t like to use Valet parking for a few reasons.
 First, it is no longer free at most Casinos on the Strip and on Fremont Street.
-Second, even if it is free, you sometimes have to wait a very long time (30 minutes) for them to bring your vehicle to you when you want to leave, during which time you could have already arrived at your next destination.
+Second, even if it is free, you sometimes have to wait a very long time (30 minutes) for the valet attendant to bring your vehicle to you when you want to leave, during which time you could have already arrived at your next destination.